There's so much talk going around right now about productivity.

 "The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”

 Have you noticed the recurring theme all throughout this article?
-It's an essential part of the productivity formula.
-It's what sets productive people apart.
-It's the first step to being productive, the right way.
+This theme is an essential part of the productivity formula.
+It's what sets productive people apart and it's the first step to being productive, the right way.

 Before anything else, set relevant and important goals first.